-Knowing how to calculate angle cuts and use basic algebra and trigonometry are great things to learn even if you already know how to measure angle cuts in wood using a protractor.
+Knowing how to calculate angle cuts and using basic algebra and trigonometry are great things to learn, even if you already know how to measure angle cuts in wood using a protractor.

 This calculator will help you start cutting angles for tightly fitting knee bracings in no time.
-Although we focus on the knee bracing applications in woodworks, you can also use knee bracings in steel structures.
+Although we focus on knee bracing applications in woodwork, you can also use knee bracings in steel structures.
 Keep on reading to get started!

 What is a knee bracing in structures?

 A knee bracing is a diagonal structural member that supports two members, like a column and a beam or a wall and a floor, usually at a perpendicular angle.
 The neatest way to install a knee bracing is by cutting the ends of the bracing material at certain angles so that one of its ends' surfaces meets the side of the vertical member and the other end meets the surface of the horizontal member.

 In the image below, you'll see a post and beam structure with knee bracings installed for additional support, possibly because of beam deflection.
 You can read through our beam deflection calculator to expand your knowledge about it.

 In certain situations, we need to specify the correct angled cuts for the ends of our bracing material to fit perfectly.
 We can determine these angles using some basic woodworking tools.
 We can also use some trigonometry equations to calculate the cutting angles and any other related measurements.

 🙋 If you want to learn more about wood beams and how to choose the correct wood species, grade, and size so you can avoid the need for knee bracings, you can check out our wood beam span calculator.